Christopher-Xavier/dragonstack/README.md

 ###  Full-Stack Development | Node, SQL, React, and More

 User-stories:
-As a new user	I want to sign up for an account
+1.As a new user	I want to sign up for an account

-As a new user	I want to upload items to my account
+2.As a new user	I want to upload items to my account

-As a new user	I want to add my dragons to account
+3.As a new user	I want to add my dragons to account

 As a Returning user I can Login